 - Studies have revealed a close correlation between chronic inflammation and depression.
 Chronic brain inflammation has also been found in post-traumatic stress disorder and postpartum depression.
 It may be that Omega-3 oils improve major depression, as well as number of other neuro-psychiatric disorders, by reducing brain inflammation.

 Vegans and vegetarians

 Vegetarian and vegan diets have been associated with markedly lower plasma phospholipid DHA fatty acid fractions.
 Since vegans and vegetarians do not consume fatty fish, they have low DHA levels.
 They may include vegetarian Omega-3 sources in their diet, such as sufficient flax, hemp, chia, walnuts, and greens.
 But most of those sources give you ALA which has to undergo a complex process of conversion to become DHA.
 Majority of vegetarians who do not take DHA supplementation suffer from its deficiency.
 That is why OVEGHA is an excellent DHA supplement for the vegans and vegetarians.
-It is a 100% natural, pure and vegetarian dose of DHA.
+It is a pure and vegetarian dose of DHA.
 OVEGHA is registered by the Vegan Society – UK, and is appropriate for vegans.